Entries for our 2021 award are now open — the deadline to enter is midnight on March 31

-Did the press release or campaign overcome any particular challenge such as a taboo subject, niche target audience, media fatigue?
+Did you overcome any particular challenge such as a taboo subject, niche target audience, media fatigue?

 Was there anything about this press release or campaign which illustrated a particularly strong relationship and/or understanding of the media?

-Did the campaign or press release include quotes and commentary from experts or stakeholders — if so, what was the rationale for choosing this/these people?
+Did you include quotes and commentary from experts or stakeholders — if so, what was the rationale for choosing this/these people?

-Did the campaign or press release include quotes from a patient or consumer — if so, what was the rationale for choosing this person?
+Did you include quotes from a patient or consumer — if so, what was the rationale for choosing this person?

-The winner will be announced at the MJA Awards Ceremony on Wednesday June 20, 2018.
+The winner will be announced at the MJA Awards Ceremony on Wednesday June 23, 2021.
+The ceremony will be held at the Barber-Surgeon’s Hall in Central London.
 Those shortlisted for this Award will be able to purchase tickets to attend the Ceremony.
-All entrants will be contacted regarding the shortlist at the start of June 2018.
+All entrants will be contacted regarding the shortlist during May 2021.